tue-robotics/tue-env/README.md

 ```bash
 tue-get install tue-dev
 ```

+**Note:** Any ROS package which has a source installation must be built.
+In the current implementation of `tue-get` this doesn't happen automatically.
+However we provide an alias to `catkin build` as `tue-make` which would build the `tue-env` workspace.

 Upon executing the installation instructions mentioned in the previous section, `~/.tue/setup.bash` is automatically added in `.bashrc`.
 Sourcing `.bashrc` would make `tue-env` available to the bash session.

 ## Guidelines on creating a new target